 From our experience, customers who have regular preventative treatments rarely, if ever, have any type of pest issue.
 When it comes to pests in your house, “hear no evil, see no evil” isn’t a preventative measure.
 The Alpha Pest Control team would much rather make sure that your house is protected on a regular basis instead of getting a distraught phone call after you’ve seen a roach crawling up the kitchen sink.
 Let us help you beforehand.

-If you are having problems with roaches or other pests, please call Alpha Pest Control at 480-968-0014 or fill out our online form to set up an appointment or ask any questions about how Alpha Pest Control is a locally-owned Arizona company can solve your pest problems.
+If you are having problems with roaches or other pests, please call Alpha Pest Control at 480-968-0014 or fill out our online form to set up an appointment or ask any questions.
+Alpha Pest Control is a locally-owned Arizona company can solve your pest problems.
 We service both residential and commercial clients in the metro Phoenix area, including Mesa, Tempe, Chandler, Scottsdale, Gilbert, Sun Lakes, Ahwatukee and Glendale.